SemTalkOnline/SemTalkOnline/Tools.md

 **Customize**: Provides **Image Manager** to manage external Images and Diagram **Header/Footer** information is managed here

-**ChatGPT**: Link to ChatGPT to ask questions and to import external process steps into a BPMN model
+**ChatGPT**: Link to ChatGPT to ask questions about model content and to import external ChatGPT generated Objects into a SemTalk Online model

 **Termstore**: Connection to Microsoft Termstore